AlexSunner/drink-plaza/README.md

 ## Testing

 - The links in the navigation bar and Logo directs the user to the designated section and homepage.
-(Works as intended).
 - A message saying "Your subscription has been fully registered!" will pop up when the user submits for the weekly newsletter.
-(Works as intended)
 - The Social Media icons in the footer redirects the user to the designated social medias which will open up in a tew tab.
-(Works as intended)

 ### Media Query Responsiveness